helium/HIP/0024-transfer-percentage-of-hotspot.md

 participants to enter into trust mimimized co-ownership agreements.

-This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks necessary to maintain a host-owner relationship.
+This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks that are currently necessary to maintain a host-owner relationship.
 For example, owners have to calculate payouts for each of their hosts and pay out each host manually.
 Likewise, hosts have to cross-reference their payments with hotspot earnings tracker platforms in order to ensure they are getting fair payouts.
-This automation would benefit the Helium network as it would facilitate less cumbersome co-ownership agreements.
+Automating these tasks would have a positive effect on the speed at which the Helium Network is able to grow as owners would be able to deploy more hotspots and hosts would be more willing to participate in host-owner relationships.

 # Stakeholders